Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Understanding Kidney Stones Beyond Pain

 Kidney stones are often associated with sharp pain, but the reality is more nuanced.
 These hard mineral deposits form inside the kidneys and can vary in size and shape.
-While large stones tend to cause intense discomfort, smaller stones might remain unnoticed for weeks or even months.
+While larger stones are more likely to cause intense discomfort, smaller stones might remain unnoticed for weeks or even months.
 The question “Can I Have Kidney Stones Without Pain?” is not just theoretical—many individuals carry these silent stones without any symptoms.

 The absence of pain doesn’t mean the stones are harmless.
 Silent kidney stones can still affect kidney function or grow larger over time, eventually leading to complications.
 Understanding how and why some stones avoid causing pain is crucial for early detection and management.